MProuts/MProuts.github.io/source/_posts/2016-02-21-so-youre-thinking-about-programming.markdown

 If your answered yes, then shit's about to get real.
 I suggest you...

-**6. Partially quit your job.** If you're digging into Codeschool/Treehouse, going to meetups, and are starting to build stuff with a framework and are *still stoked on this idea*, then you need to think about freeing up some more time in your schedule for staring blankly at stack traces in the console.
+**6. Partially quit your job.** If you're digging into Codeschool/Treehouse, going to meetups, have started building stuff with a framework *and* you're still completely stoked on this idea, then you need to think about freeing up some more time in your schedule to stare blankly at stack traces in the console.

 If it's at all possible to cover your expenses working part time, that's a great option.
-Start to treat programming like a second job -- go to a coffeeshop and do it for four hours a day, every day.
-You shouldn't have any trouble coming up with topics to study.
-Figure out how the unix file system works, chose a text editor and start trying to master it, set up a cute bash prompt.  :snale:
+Start to treat programming like a second job -- go to a coffeeshop and do it for four hours/day, every day.
+You shouldn't have any trouble coming up with topics to study -- Figure out how the unix file system works, chose a text editor and start trying to master all it's hotkeys, set up a cute bash prompt.  :snale:

-This step (not enrolling in a bootcamp) should be where the big leap of faith takes place.
+This step (not enrolling in a bootcamp) should be where the dramatic leap of faith takes place.
 Free up time for this by letting some other things go.
-Start thinking of yourself as a programmer and doing this all the time.
+Start thinking of yourself as a programmer and working on this all the time.
 Remember, even when you're stuck, you're learning.
 Even when it feels like you're not moving, you are.
-Don't get frustrated -- you got this.
+Don't get frustrated -- you've got this.

 **7. Decide whether to take the bootcamp route or to go it alone.**